Skip to main content

 • “That being said, I love the graphics and smooth transition between objectives in the storyline.”

-• “Main story with historical missions, but divided into parts on very restrained maps.”
+• “The main story features historical missions, but they are divided into parts on very restrained maps.”

-• “I have struggled to finish the first two chapters of the story with many saves and crashes and reloads.”
+• “I have struggled to finish the first two chapters of the story with many saves, crashes, and reloads.”

 • stability